KQM-git/TCL/characters/geo/zhongli.md

 {% tab title="Ascension 4" %}
 ### **Dominance of Earth**

-Zhongli deals bonus DMG based on his Max HP:
+Zhongli deals bonus DMG based on his Max HP:\

-* Normal Attack, Charged attack, and Plunge DMG is increased by 1.39% Max HP.
+• Normal Attack, Charged attack, and Plunge DMG is increased by 1.39% Max HP.\
-* Dominus Lapidis’ **Stone Stele**, resonance, and hold DMG are increased by 1.9% Max HP.
+• Dominus Lapidis’ **Stone Stele**, resonance, and hold DMG are increased by 1.9% Max HP.\
-* Planet Befall’s DMG is increased by 33% Max HP.
+• Planet Befall’s DMG is increased by 33% Max HP.
 {% endtab %}
 {% endtabs %}